Blockchain Diploma Verification System Development

 address institution;

-string recipientName; // name — NOT address, students often without wallets
+string recipientName; // name — NOT address, students often have no wallets

 string degree;